-Introduction To Web Services Interview Questions and Answers
+Web Services Interview Questions and Answers

 Part 1 – Web Services Interview Questions (Basic)

-A web service is an application that is accessible over the internet which enables communication or exchange of information between two applications.
-They usually work on a client-server model where they can be accessed easily by the clients over the network.
-XML is mainly used for this purpose.
-The main components of web services are:
+A web service is an application that is accessible over the internet, which enables communication or exchange of information between two applications.
+They usually work on a client-server model where clients can easily access them.

-1) It acts like a database containing all WSDL files together.
+- It acts like a database containing all WSDL files together.

-2) The various protocols used for communication are SOAP, COBRA, and Java RMI.
+- The various protocols used for communication are SOAP, COBRA, and Java RMI.

 3. Explain the approaches for developing SOAP web-based service?

-5. Define SOA Architecture?
+5. Explain SOA Architecture.

 Part 2 – Web Services Interview Questions (Advanced)